Language Access – Interpretation and Translation Services

 - If the person cannot provide a full written translation in time, ask to meet with a school staff person and an interpreter to have the document orally translated, with enough time for you to take notes.

-If you have questions, or need help getting interpretation or translation, contact:
+If you have additional questions, or need help getting interpretation or translation, contact:

 - Your child’s Principal.